About

 Navigating life in the current climate is hard.
 Dealing with the ongoing unrest in the world alongside our own personal battles can often feel like too much to hold.
 While therapy alone cannot change the world, it can be a place to share the load, to untangle yourself and make sense of who you are and where you’re going.

-Relational psychodynamics considers the relationship between the therapist and client to be an essential factor in the therapy process.
+Relational psychodynamic therapy considers the relationship between the therapist and client to be an essential factor in the therapy process.
 As we work together, we will form a relationship, and that relationship might mirror other relationships in your life.
 I might highlight certain patterns that come up and you might recognise familiar feelings and reactions.
 All of this can be used as a tool to help link to the past to the present and understand the ways you relate to others more clearly.

 Counselling often takes place over a shorter period of time, 6-12 sessions, and focuses on a specific issue.
 It could be difficulty at work, or a relationship break-down, any situation that is causing stress in your life that you would like to gain more clarity about so that you can move forward.